 GREEN ACRES OF WISCONSIN MISSION

-Our mission as a small, family farm is to provide high-quality beef that is 100% grass-fed and organically raised with honesty and great care for our animals.
+Our mission as a small, family farm is to provide high-quality beef that is 100% grass-fed and raised all naturally with honesty and great care for our animals.

 – Jeff & Denise Vick